jsaldaza/cypress-login-dashboard-ci-demo/README.md

-# 🚀 Cypress BDD E2E Framework with Cucumber, POM & GitHub Actions
+# 🚀 Cypress Login & Dashboard Automation with CI/CD, POM & Allure Reports

 Welcome to a professional end-to-end (E2E) test automation framework powered by **Cypress**, **Cucumber**, and the **Page Object Model (POM)**.
 This project demonstrates a clean, scalable structure for real-world web testing using [OrangeHRM](https://opensource-demo.orangehrmlive.com/) as the test target.